cxiong1/demos/computer_vision/README.md

  ### Final result

- For a more visual result, you can check the bottom of the report.pdf.
+ For a more visual result, you can check the bottom of the **report.pdf**.
 It lists several images that have been stitched together using the above method and program.
 The input images can be found in the /test/ folders.
 The input folder serves as the input for the program, i.e. the two images placed in the input folder will be stitched together.